Common Problems of Babies with Trisomy 18 or Trisomy 13

-Babies with oral facial clefts usually require special nipples and instruction from the nursery staff.
-The Haberman feeder (now called Special Needs feeder) is noted for this purpose in Trisomy 13, A Guidebook for Families; a parent handbook, which is available for purchase on the SOFT website.
+- Babies with oral facial clefts usually require special nipples and instruction from the nursery staff.
+The Haberman feeder (now called Special Needs feeder) is noted for this purpose in Trisomy 13, A Guidebook for Families; a parent handbook, which is available for reading on this website.
 Medela, Inc. makes these feeders and can be contacted at 800-435-8316.

 Because of feeding issues, most babies with trisomy 18 or 13 are fed by a nasogastric (n.g.) tube inserted through the nose, or an orogastric (o.g.) tube through the mouth, down through the esophagus into the stomach.
 Some babies eventually learn to coordinate their suck and swallow, but Dr. John C. Carey, medical advisor for SOFT, notes that those not able to do so by about 6 months of age, are unlikely to progress to bottle or breast feeding.
 Eventually many parents opt to have a gastrostomy tube (G-tube) placed abdominally.
 Some babies and children are fed only by tube; others are fed both by mouth and by tube.
 Some parents feed their babies and children only by mouth.
 A few parents report that their older child has/had some self-feeding skills.